-What you will do when volunteering
+What you will do when volunteering or on your working holiday

 All of these programmes are designed for your enjoyment.
 You aren’t just looking after horse safari guests; you are the guests.
 Whilst there is stable-work, tack cleaning and usual yard labour work to be done, this experience is tailored to give you the best holiday experience possible.
 Your days will be spilt into different horse riding and bush activities.
 You will enjoy riding every day and experience a mix of activities from trail rides searching for zebras and giraffe, cross country trails through the bush, dressage and schooling sessions, horse swims to cool-off on a hot day and much more.